ccutrer/balboa_worldwide_app/doc/protocol.md

 ## Incoming Messages

 ### Ready
 Sent on RS-485 only, when commands can be sent.
 Because RS-485 is a shared bus, you can't just send messages whenever you want, or they'll clobber each other.
-This message indicates it's save to _immediately_ send a message onto the bus.
+This message indicates it's safe to _immediately_ send a message onto the bus.

 Message type 10 bf 06